 Murchison Falls National Park

-Murchison Falls National Park(MFNP) is Uganda's largest national park.
-It measures approximately 3,893 square kilometres and is managed by the Ugandan Wildlife Authority.
-It is in north-western Uganda, spreading inland from the shores of Lake Albert, around the Victoria Nile, up to the Karuma Falls.
+Murchison Falls National Parkis Uganda's largest National Park.
+It measures approximately 4000 square kilometres in size.
+The Park is situated in north-western Uganda, spreading inland from the shores of Lake Albert, on either side of the Victoria Nile, and up to the Karuma Falls.

-The park straddles the Ugandan districts of Buliisa, Nwoya, Kiryandongo, and Masindi.
-The driving distance from Masindi, the nearest large town, to the Kibanda area of the national park is about 72 kilometres.
-This National Park area is about 283 kilometres, by road, north-west of Kampala, the capital and largest city of Uganda.
+Murchison Falls National Park straddles the Ugandan districts of Buliisa, Nwoya, Kiryandongo, and Masindi.
+The Park is about 300 kilometres by road north-west of Kampala, the capital and largest city of Uganda.

 At the world famous Murchison Falls, the waters of the Victoria Nile explode through a narrow gorge and cascade down to become a placid river.
 At this point the waters of the entire Victoria Nile force their way through a small passage within the rocks, and topple below with a thunderous roar, forming a residual water spray that in turn forms a beautiful rainbow.

 Below Murchison Falls the banks of the Victoria Nile River are thronged with hippo, crocodile, waterbuck, and buffalo.
 The vegetation around Murchison Falls is characterised by savannah, riverine forest and woodland.

 Other wildlife to be found in the Murchison Falls National Park includes lion, leopard, elephant, giraffe, hartebeest, oribi, Uganda Kob, chimpanzee, and many bird species.